npu3pak/dart-lib-json/README.md

 ```

 ### Working with custom types
-Sometimes you need to work with enums, dates and other custom types in JSON.
+Sometimes you need to work with enums, dates, and other custom types in JSON.
 ```dart
 enum Status { active, old }
 ```

-You must implement a JsonAdapter to parse values of a custom type.
+You can implement a JsonAdapter to parse values of a custom type.

 ```dart
 class StatusAdapter implements JsonAdapter<Status> {